Compliance

 2. Compliance education and training

-To ensure that all officers and employees of the Group are fully aware of the company’s approach to compliance, the CEO sends out compliance-related messages to the Group via the company’s internal network, and the company also conducts internal training programs for each job category.
-In addition, since we are conducting an increasing amount of business with many different countries and regions, we offer various training programs on topics such as anti-corruption laws and regulations including anti-bribery regulations, security export control laws, and competition laws in various countries to establish and spread an awareness of compliance.
+To ensure that all officers and employees of the Group are fully aware of the company’s approach to compliance, the CEO sends out compliance-related messages to Group executives and employees via the company’s internal network, and the company also conducts internal training programs for each job level.
+In addition, since we are conducting an increasing amount of business with many different countries and regions, we offer various training programs on topics such as anti-corruption laws and regulations including anti-bribery regulations, security export control laws, and competition laws in various countries to establish and spread awareness of compliance.

 Examples of training topics offered